CloudLabsAI-Azure/OpenAIWorkshop/scenarios/Intro.md

 - **Azure Open AI Service:** Provides access to OpenAI's powerful AI models through Azure, enabling integration into applications for natural language processing, text generation, and more.
 - **Microsoft Power Apps:** A low-code platform that allows users to build custom business applications without extensive coding knowledge.
 - **Prompt Engineering:** Involves crafting specific prompts or queries to elicit desired responses from AI models, influencing the output and behavior of AI systems.
+- **Python:** Python is used to integrate with Azure OpenAI Service through APIs for sending prompts and processing results.
+It also helps in data handling, automation, and building AI-powered applications.

 ## Getting started with the lab